Acyclicity in finite groups and groupoids: Coset cycles and acyclicity criteria

 The lowest level of coset acyclicity, viz.\ $N$-acyclicity for $N=2$, is of special interest.
 It is easy to check that the condition for $2$-acyclicity is equivalent to an intersection condition on pairs of cosets, which is reminiscent of a notion of simple connectivity.
+This view also points to a natural generalisation of the concept from Cayley graphs to more general $\E$-graphs, later in Definition~\ref{twoacycgendef}.

-\bO An $\E$-group $\G$ is $2$-acyclic if, and only if, for all $\alpha_1,\alpha_2 \strictsubset E$,
+\bO An $\E$-group$\G$ is $2$-acyclic if, and only if, for all $\alpha_1,\alpha_2 \strictsubset E$,

 \eO